Human Services Intern – Bilingual S’gaw Karen & English

 Qualifications:

-• Ability to work remotely (access to internet, very responsive via email and phone, willing to learn Microsoft Office 365 and other computer programs) and in-person at KOM’s office in Roseville.
+• Ability to work remotely (access to internet, very responsive via email and phone, willing to learn Microsoft Office 365 and other computer programs, and comfortable using Zoom as a meeting platform) and in-person at KOM’s office in Roseville.
 KOM will provide an intern laptop.

 Benefits: